 Your fuel and air systems work in unison to introduce the right amounts of fuel and air to the cylinders.
 Without well-serviced systems, you could end up with an imbalance, which will reduce the efficiency and gas mileage of the vehicle and hinder its performance.
 Regular cleaning and maintenance for your fuel and air systems will improve the performance of your engine and mitigate unnecessary wear and tear.
 We recommend that you have your fuel and air systems serviced every 45,000 to 60,000 miles, depending on the age and usage of the vehicle.
 You can also check your vehicle’s owner’s manual for the manufacturer’s recommendation.
 Feel free to learn more about our fuel and air system maintenance services.

 It depends.
 Your vehicle’s AC may pull more or less power depending on the make and model of your vehicle.
 In addition, that power loss will be more or less noticeable depending on the size of your engine.
 If, for example, you have a V8, you may not even notice a change in performance with the AC on.
 However, if you have a four-cylinder, the power loss may keep you from reaching 75 on the highway for an extra few thousand feet.

-Contact Englewood’s Engine Service and Repair Professionals
+Contact Littleton’s Engine Service and Repair Professionals

 When it comes to keeping your engine running smoothly, don’t trust your vehicle to a service provider without a proven track record and certified trained technicians.
 The more high-quality care you give to your engine, the more miles of high performance it will give you in return.
-Get in touch with your local, Englewood-based mechanic today, and schedule an appointment for your engine!
+Get in touch with your local, Littleton-based mechanic today, and schedule an appointment for your engine!